goc9000/baon/README.rst

 -----------

-BAON (By Any Other Name) is a mass file renamer specially engineered for working with my personal ANTLR-like rule syntax.
+BAON (By Any Other Name) is a mass file renamer specially engineered for working with my personal rule syntax vaguely reminiscent of ANTLR rewrite rules.

 Specification
 -------------